MihlaliKota/MihlaliKota/README.md

 - **[AudioSphere](https://audiospherepodcast.netlify.app/)**

-**Description:** AudioSphere is a web application created using React, CSS, and HTML.
+AudioSphere is a web application created using React, CSS, and HTML.
 This project was developed as the final project during my time at CodeSpace Academy.
 AudioSphere serves as a user-friendly podcast player, allowing users to search for and enjoy their favorite podcasts with ease.
 It was part of my academic coursework.

 - **[Weather Application](https://weathercheck-1app.netlify.app/)**